brion/terok-nor/readme.md

 * it's a pain to implement block stacks that the JS compiler can already do for me in async functions
 * since call opcodes can be to imported async functions, you'd have to model step as an async function or Promise anyway
 * it's so slow when not actively debugging

+A chain of async function closures implemented around each opcode was also tried; this worked well but had too much function call overhead in the hot path when not debugging.
+Moving to JS compilation and moving stack and locals inside the function improved runtime performance by about 20x on the Mandelbrot iterator demo.

 # License